Kåre Bremer: Career

-Professor Bremer received his doctorate in Botany from Stockholm University in 1976, where he worked as lecturer and research assistant in the department from 1972–1975, and full-time from 1976.
+Professor Bremer received his doctorate in botany from Stockholm University in 1976, where he worked as lecturer and research assistant in the department from 1972 to 1975, and full-time from 1976.
 In 1979 he was appointed Docent.
 In 1980 he became Curator at the Museum of Natural History in Stockholm in the Department of Spermatophyte Botany.
-From 1985–1986 he was also a Research Associate and BA Krukoff Curator of African Botany at the Missouri Botanical Garden.
+From 1985 to 1986 he was also a Research Associate and BA Krukoff Curator of African Botany at the Missouri Botanical Garden.

-Following this Bremer was installed as Professor of Systematic Botany at Uppsala University in 1989, where he also became head of the department from 1992 to 1999, and Dean of Biology from 1993–1999.
-From 2001–2004 he was Secretary for Science and Technology Studies at the Swedish Research Council.
+Following this Bremer was installed as Professor of Systematic Botany at Uppsala University in 1989, where he also became head of the department from 1992 to 1999, and Dean of Biology from 1993 to 1999.
+From 2001 to 2004 he was Secretary for Science and Technology Studies at the Swedish Research Council.
 In January 2004 he left the University of Uppsala to take up a position as Rector (Vice-Chancellor) at Stockholm University on 1 February that year.
 He is currently professor of Systematic Botany at that university.